BOXSTER HAUS

 Work in progress: Wiring all repaired.
 Discovered several other issues, e.g., the ignition switch is intermittently at fault; Sportmatics have an electronic gear lever switch mechanism.
 There had been a previous repair some years back, a temporary repair.
 New part on order.
 Top & Bottom strut mounts require replacing; again, parts are on order.

-At some point, either in Hong Kong or here, someone used the rear swaybar mount as a jacking point, destroying the mount.
+At some point, either in Hong Kong or here, someone used the rear swaybar mount as a jack point, damaging it.
 This requires complete fabrication.
-Ryan purchased a 25mm rear sway bar from the UK — an impressive bit of kit.
+Ryan bought a 25mm rear sway bar from the UK — an impressive piece of kit.
+Image to the right.

 2009 Porsche Cayenne V6 Engine 3.6